logaretm/vee-validate/docs/content/guide/composition-api/handling-forms.md

 # Handling Forms

-vee-validate offers many helpers to handle form submissions, resets and DX to make your forms much easier to reason about and less of a burden to maintain.
-The `useForm` functions allows you to easily handle:
+vee-validate offers many helpers to handle form submissions, resets, and DX to make your forms much easier to reason about and less of a burden to maintain.
+The `useForm` function allow you to easily handle:

 <div class="features">